Frequently Asked Questions (FAQs)

 How is the safety of the public near the channel addressed?

 The U.S. Coast Guard is responsible for the safety and security of all aspects of LNG vessel movement.
-During the permitting period for the Rio Grande LNG terminal, a Waterway Suitability Assessment study was conducted and completed by NextDecade.
-The study, which followed strict federal guidelines, assessed both the practical and safety aspects of an LNG vessel using the channel and loading at the terminal.
-The study was submitted to the U.S. Coast Guard who were satisfied that LNG vessels can operate safely in the channel.
+During the permitting period for NextDecade’s Rio Grande LNG project, a Waterway Suitability Assessment (WSA) was completed.
+The WSA, which followed strict federal guidelines, assessed both the practical and safety aspects of an LNG vessel using the Channel and loading at the terminal.
+The WSA was submitted to the U.S. Coast Guard, which concurred with the WSA and confirmed that LNG vessels can operate safely in the Channel.

 Will water quality in the Brownsville Ship Channel be impacted by LNG vessel activity at the Rio Grande LNG terminal?